 Spriggs: Building inspections aren’t part of the building code.
 If an owner wants to protect their investment, they can order an inspection.
 Localities can also require building inspections, but many don’t.
 Although, we suspect that might change and more localities will explore requirements for building inspections going forward based on what’s happened recently across the country.

-Q: From your respective fields, what are things you would look for in an inspection?
+Q: From your respective fields, what are things you would look for in building inspections?

 Huffman: From a geotechnical standpoint, it typically is going to revolve around doors and windows that don’t work and cracks that people are noticing.
 And of course, if it’s masonry, you’re going to start seeing 45 degree cracks coming off the top of doors and other wall openings.
 That typically means we’re looking at a geotechnical foundation issue.

 Spriggs: One aspect of a property that has an influence on both structural and geotechnical concerns is site water.
 Is site rainwater directed away from the building, or is it collected at the building?
 If it’s collected at the building you have the potential for water affecting the subgrade soil under the building’s foundations.

 With structural, particularly we would look for cracks, the things that Jeff had flagged about doors not opening, that would be picked up as structural as well.
 We look for excessive deflection on floors.
 We look for things that may be tilted.
 We look for evidence of water penetration in the building.
 Water is not a good thing to get into the building envelope.
 And if we saw a water stain, we would probably want to investigate further because it could be a simple condensate leak from a pipe, or it could be symptomatic of a bigger issue.

 Q: For a less experienced engineer or inspector, what are some things that could be easily missed?